wentmil0705/dHvA_3d_analysis/README.md

 <<<<<<< HEAD
 # dHvA_3d_analysis
-Use Mayavi and PyQt5 to provide a platform to visualize the results of dHvA calculations
+Use Mayavi and PyQt5 to provide a platform to visualize the results of dHvA calculations MORE TO KNOW ABOUT THE SOFTWARE PLEASE READ dHvA 3D Analysis Documentation
 =======
 # dhva_skeaf_data_analysis
 This is software which can analyze the results from skeaf, a dhva calculating open-source program-me.
 By analyzing the results files, the software can draw de orbit outline, extreme value, and the orbit in the fermi-surface.
 The software also achieve almost all fermi-surface painting functions.